Charles Saroléa

-Charles Louis-Camille Saroléa FRSE DLitt (24 October 1870 in Tongeren – 11 March 1953 in Edinburgh) was a Belgian philologist and author.
+Charles Louis-Camille Saroléa (24 October 1870 in Tongeren – 11 March 1953 in Edinburgh) was a Belgian philologist and author.

 Life

-Saroléa was born in Tongeren on 24 October 1870 the son of Dr Jean Pierre Sarolea MD.
+Saroléa was born in Tongeren on 24 October 1870 the son of Dr Jean Pierre Saroléa MD.
 He was educated at Lycee Athenee at Hasselt.
 He then studied at the University of Liège.

 He moved to Edinburgh in 1894 as Head of French at the University of Edinburgh (as Dr Sarolea).
 He initially lived in a flat at 74 Bruntsfield Place.

 In 1903 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were George Chrystal, Alexander Crum Brown, Sir Francis Grant Ogilvie and James Gordon MacGregor.
 He was also a member of the Scottish Arts Club.

 In 1910, he moved to 21 Royal Terrace on Calton Hill.
 He was an avid book collector, and his library grew to such proportions that he took an adjoining property on the terrace to accommodate it.

 Saroléa wrote on Russia and edited a library of French authors for the publisher J.M.
 Dent.
 From 1912 to 1917 he edited Everyman, a weekly literary magazine favourable to the doctrine of distributism.

 In 1915, he was sent by the Belgian government to the United States to support the veracity of atrocity stories in circulation about the German occupation of Belgium.
-The mission was not a success, in that Sarolea publicly attacked the neutrality that the US was observing at the time with respect to World War I. Recent academic interest has been on his political views.
+The mission was not a success, in that Saroléa publicly attacked the neutrality that the US was observing at the time with respect to World War I. Recent academic interest has been on his political views.

 In 1918, he was given his professorship by the University of Edinburgh which he held until retiral in 1931.

 Saroléa died in Edinburgh on 11 March 1953.